-The steps on the following pages show you the calculations required to work out your CGT obligation using the 'other' and discount methods.
-If you want to use the indexation method (by indexing your cost base for inflation), you need to do this at step 2 and you may find it easier to follow the worked examples in chapter B2 on pages 10-16.
+The steps on this page and the next page show you the calculations required to work out your CGT obligation using the 'other' and discount methods.
+If you want to use the indexation method (by indexing your cost base for inflation), you do this at Step 2 Work out the cost base of your asset in the next column.
+You may find it easier to follow the worked examples in chapter B2 on pages 13-19.

 You may find it useful to use notepaper to do your calculations while you work through the following steps so you can transfer the relevant amounts to item 17 on your tax return (supplementary section), or item 9 if you use the tax return for retirees.
-(Note: You cannot use the Tax return for retirees 2005 if you had a distribution from a managed fund during the year.)
+(Note: You cannot use Tax return for retirees 2006 if you had a distribution from a managed fund during the year.)

-STEP 1 Work out your capital proceeds from the CGT event
+Work out your capital proceeds from the CGT event